Skeeter2600/SullyBot/README.md

 # SullyBot

-_A Discord bot by and for people who hate themselves_
+_A Discord bot by and for people who are kinda good at a few things_

 # Usage and Setup